rogual/neovim-dot-app/README.md

     $ make

-This will look for a NeoVim executable on your PATH.
+This will look for a Neovim executable on your PATH.
 To specify an executable to use, just set the NVIM environment variable, e.g.:

     $ NVIM=/path/to/nvim make